jasongannon/work-samples/README.md

 # Jason Gannon's Work Samples

-Please have a look at my projects, and writing samples.
+Please have a look at my projects and writing samples.

 ## Work Samples: